 Our new Ergobaby Omni 360 arrived while we were camping on the Isle of Skye in Scotland.
 For most of our travels we have been in big cities or other well paved, stroller friendly environments, but the rugged terrain of Skye was no such place.
 We already had an Ergobaby carrier – an original model – which had been serving us well for almost two years.
 But we jumped at the chance to try out the latest iteration in an environment that would put it to the test.
+In this review, we’ll compare our new Ergobaby Omni 360 to the Original Ergobaby.

 Our Original Ergobaby: